J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 LEGUMINOSAE.
 Showy tropical and sub-tropical trees, shrubs and vines, grown in the greenhouse or outdoors in California and the South for their flamboyant flowers.
 Some are hardy to 15°F. They make good tub plants, and can flower in 3 - 4 years.

 'ORCHID TREE'.
 Showy pink 4" wide poinciana-like flowers with darker streaks, in spring.
 Small tree to 20 feet, with smooth grey bark and 2-lobed leaves.
 Burma.
 Zone 10.
-Soak, discard those that swell, then nick hard ones to germinate in a few weeks.
+Nick seed to germinate in 3 - 6 weeks.

 AGAVACEAE.
 Evergreen Yucca-like plants with thick trunks and heads of narrow leaves.
 Sometimes included in Nolina.
 Easily grown in warm dry regions—cold wet winters cause rot.